Edward Hand: American Revolution

 After a few months, he was appointed Adjutant General of the Continental Army and served during the siege of Yorktown in that capacity.
 In recognition of his long and distinguished service, he was, in September 1783, promoted by brevet to major general.
-He resigned from the Army in November 1783.
+He resigned from active duty military service in November 1783.

-He was an original member of the Society of the Cincinnati.

 After the Revolution

 Hand returned to Lancaster and resumed the practice of medicine.
+Hand was an original member of the Society of the Cincinnati, with his membership card signed by George Washington.
 A Federalist, Hand was active in civil affairs, holding posts that included: